marx-devweb/guia-css3/conteudo/13-tabelas/aulas/13.1-table-borders/README.md

-# Definindo o tamanho da tabela
+# Definindo as bordas da tabela